fawda123/sftrends_manu/README.md

 `diat_dat.RData`* additional WRTDS models for D7, including chlorphyll and sio2

+`dinc10.RData` WRTDS model for DIN at C10

 `flow_dat.RData`* time series of daily flow estimates for the delta, input stations from Novick et al (Fig 2) were used

 `mods_nolag.RData`* complete dataset for wrtds, including model results.
 This is the same file as `mods_lag.RData` except the matched flow variables are not lagged.
 Nested, do not load without loading tidyr.

-`dinc10.RData` WRTDS model for DIN at C10
+`potw_load.RData`* nutrient load data from Stockton and Tracy wwtp